joshuaiokua/kanaka-data-project/README.md

 ## Data
 ### [Native Hawaiian Data Book 2023](https://www.ohadatabook.com/DB2023.html)
 The Native Hawaiian Data Book 2023 is a comprehensive collection of data on Native Hawaiians in Hawaii.
 The data book includes information on population, education, health, and more.
+This data source is an invaluable consolidation of data on Kanaka Maoli, with the full list of data sources it draws from listed [here](https://ohadatabook.com/fr_statlinks.11.html).

 ----------------